Esri/explorer-integration/src/Python/ExplorerURLScheme_GeneratorLibrary/README.md

-# NavigatorURLScheme
+# ExplorerURLScheme

-A library that can be used to generate app links with the proper URL scheme for Navigator
+A library that can be used to generate valid URL schemes for Explorer

-Supports Python 2.7+ and Python 3.4+
+Supports Python Python 3.4+

 Within this repository you will find:
-* NavigatorURLScheme.py (the main library that will be used by the user)
+* ExplorerURLScheme.py (the main library that will be used by the user
-* NavigatorURLScheme_TESTuse.py (an example of how the library can be used)
+* ./Sample Data/applink_testcases.csv -- a csv file that has some test data
-* applink_testcases.csv (an excel csv file that is a working list of all possible test cases)
+* ./Sample Data/applinks/ -- a directory to store input/output HTML files
-* applinks directory (a place to store generated html files).
+* ./Sample Data/qrcodes/ -- a directory to store output QR Code images

 In order to use the library:
-* Copy NavigatorURLScheme.py to workspace (the directory from which you'll be calling the library)
+* Copy ExplorerURLScheme.py to workspace (the directory from which you'll be calling the library)
-* Use 'import NavigatorURLScheme' or 'from NavigatorURLScheme import *'
+* Use 'import ExplorerURLScheme' or 'from ExplorerURLScheme import *'
-* Instantiate either a 'NavigatorURLScheme' and/or 'NavigatorURLHyperlinks' object
+* Instantiate either a 'ExplorerURLScheme' and/or 'ExplorerURLHyperlinks' object
-* Use objects functions..
+* Use object methods